 The matter of security requirements for personal data processing is closely linked to the general requirements on safety in the court environment.
 There are several foreign academic sources concerning the conceptual approach to the security and safety in court, particularly from the common law jurisdictions.
 The general conclusion of these analyses may form a valuable base for further considerations of the adequate measures for secure personal data processing by the court staff.
 They do, however, severely lack adequate recognition of the modern challenges presented by court ICT technologies.

-Security of processing presents particularly important narrow focused measures.
+Security of processing presents a need for particularly important focused measures.
 Their adequacy is to be assessed relative to plausible threat scenarios.
 Such scenarios may take multitude of forms.
-In order to allow for their abstract classification, the personal data protection framework reflects the traditional concept of cybersecurity.
-The general aim of cybersecurity is to protect functions and functioning of the system.
-The common way to describe this goal is by the “CIA triad” of security objectives; (i) confidentiality, (ii) integrity and (iii) availability.
-This classification is taken up by the Article 29 Working Party in guidelines on data breach notification as well as by ENISA in recommendations for methodology of data breach assessment.
+In order to allow for their abstract classification, the GDPR explicitly includes the principle of integrity and confidentiality (Article 5 para.
+1 lit. f GDPR), through which the two main forms are defined as threat of unauthorised or unlawful processing (i.e. threat to confidentiality of the personal data) and threat of accidental loss, destruction or damage (i.e. threat to integrity of the personal data).
+The Article 29 Working Party in the guidelines on data breach notification, as well as ENISA in recommendations for methodology of data breach assessment, operate with a third form of threat scenario, which is threat to the availability of the personal data.
+Availability expresses in particular the regular access to the personal data processed or stored, i.e. that the data controller (or data processor) remains in control of the personal data.

 The approach to security of processing should therefore go beyond the understanding of security in the court environment and reflect upon the importance of court systems as public information systems.
 Considered should be the risks related to breaches of confidentiality (e.g. access to data from personal insolvency registry, list of secret witnesses, expert witness documentation in sensitive cases), integrity (e.g. modification of the court file metadata, changes in dates, names, wrong attachment of files to cases, changes in operation logs) or availability (e.g. ransomware attack encrypting the court databases, DDoS attack on court electronic communication servers, deletion of electronic court files) of information sets including personal data.
 The appropriate measures and safeguards should follow the general recommendations and best practices for physical and cyber security as well as specific guidelines reflecting the particularities of the court system and sensitivity of the activities of the court staff.